vimcaw/tocbot/README.md

 ### v2.1.1

 #### Changed
-- [patch] update file size estimates in the docs
+- [patch] update file size estimates in the docs.
-- [patch] switch from throwing errors to using console.warn
+- [patch] switch from throwing errors to using console.warn.

 ### v2.1

 #### Added
-- [minor] add `positionFixedSelector` option to specify the element to add a fixed position class to
+- [minor] add `positionFixedSelector` option to specify the element to add a fixed position class to.
-- [dev] use travis-ci for builds
+- [dev] use travis-ci for builds.

 ### v2.0

 #### Added
-- [major] smooth-scroll is included by default now
+- [major] smooth-scroll is included by default now.
-- [patch] throttling support to improve performance, also the `throttleTimeout` option
+- [patch] throttling support to improve performance, also the `throttleTimeout` option.
-- [patch] new "try it now" option on documentation site
+- [patch] new "try it now" option on documentation site.

 #### Changed
-- [minor] broke up scss files and separate tocbot styles better
+- [minor] broke up scss files and separate tocbot styles better.
-- [minor] default option for `contentSelector` to be `.js-toc-content`
+- [minor] default option for `contentSelector` to be `.js-toc-content`.
-- [minor] default option for `ignoreSelector` to be `.js-toc-ignore`
+- [minor] default option for `ignoreSelector` to be `.js-toc-ignore`.
-- [minor] default option for `collapsibleClass` to be `.is-collapsible`
+- [minor] default option for `collapsibleClass` to be `.is-collapsible`.
-- [patch] reorder `default-options.js`
+- [patch] reorder `default-options.js`.
-- [patch] update documentation
+- [patch] update documentation.

 #### Removed
-- [patch] dependency on classList to improve browser support
+- [patch] dependency on classList to improve browser support.

 #### Fixed
-- [minor] new and improved tests using jsdom
+- [minor] new and improved tests using jsdom.
-- [dev] switched from gulp to npm scripts
+- [dev] switched from gulp to npm scripts.
-- [dev] switched from browserify to webpack
+- [dev] switched from browserify to webpack.
-- [dev] switched from swig to react for building the documentation
+- [dev] switched from swig to react for building the documentation.

 ### v1.0
-- First published source code
+- First published source code.

 ## Contributing